-A Bushpig in the Moonlight, (well almost!)
+A Bushpig In The Moonlight (well almost!)

 Bushpig are normally nocturnal, unlike their diurnal cousin the warthog, and they live in extremely dense cover (hence the name), their body shape is ideal for forcing their way through thickets, and heavy almost impenetrable brush.
-They’re also a species that’ve in many agricultural areas of southern Africa, become a serious problem animal.
+They’re also a species that in many agricultural areas of southern Africa, have become a serious problem animal.
 They play havoc with sugar cane, pineapples, maize, and cereal crops in general.
 In areas where valleys have been cultivated but where the higher elevations are forested, and also hold water, bushpig populations have thrived, and the wild populations are certainly under no threat.

 Some years back I was party to attempts by a professional hunter colleague of longstanding, to shoot a bushpig in South Africa’s Eastern Cape Province.
 Mike Bunge’s certainly no neophyte when it comes to bushpig hunting.
 He’s passionate about it.
-Probably more so than any other sport hunter I’ve known, be they international or local.
-Since his boyhood in the Eastern Cape’s Stutterheim area, he’s shot a lot of bushpig.
+Probably more so than any other sport hunter I’ve known, be they international or local, and since his boyhood in the Eastern Cape’s Stutterheim area, he’s shot a lot of bushpig.

 We’d walk in at 17hr30 from about a 400m away and climb a ladder up onto the deck.
 I’ve always liked sitting in a blind or on a stand, I find it a great stress reliever, and despite the relative boredom, thoroughly enjoy just listening too, and observing the natural goings on around me, be they bird or animal, until it gets dark, and nocturnal activity takes over.
-In a nutshell though, hunting from a blind can probably best be likened to four hours of boredom followed by about five minutes of adrenalin charged excitement.
+In a nutshell though, hunting from a blind can probably best be likened to four hours of boredom followed by about three minutes of adrenalin charged excitement.

 Although bushpig are wary by nature, when approaching bait or moving in the vicinity of it, they are extremely noisy in their passage.
 The breaking of branches and crashing of dead brush as they force their way through thickets is clearly audible.
 And exciting.
 In a bygone era when I was hunting them in cane blocks at Triangle Estates in Rhodesia, it was invariably movement and feeding noise that drew us to them.

 Mike was using his trusty Sako 7 x 64mm Brenneke, a rifle he’s hunted with since I met him back in about 1985.
 It’s currently wearing a Leupold vari iii 3–9x40 scope.
 He was shooting 160gr Claw Bonded bullets in front of 52gr of S365 powder and CCI primers.
 The 7x64 Brenneke was developed by Wilhelm Brenneke in 1917 and was used in various Mauser action sporting rifles.
 It’s virtually identical to the .280 Remington or the 7mm-06 wildcat, although the 7x64mm Brenneke has been around for 97 years!
-An added advantage is it can use a variety of bullet types in various weights.
+An added advantage is it can use a large variety of bullet types in various weights.

-During the nights ahead, this pattern of events would become routine, we’d hear the boar blowing and moving about but he wouldn’t show, wind eddies, slight though they may have been were carrying our dread human scent to the wily old boar.
+During the following nights this pattern of events became routine.
+We’d hear the boar blowing and moving about but he wouldn’t show.
+Wind eddies, slight though they may have been were carrying our dread human scent to the wily old boar.
 The sow though, and her half-grown youngster kept coming in to feed.

 Frustrated, Mike then craftily constructed a ground blind off to one side using tractor rear wheel tyres piled on top of each other, and covered with brush.
 He placed a chair inside this Michelin Man looking rubber blind and used two blocks of wood between the tyres to afford him a narrow horizontal gap through which to shoot.
 While sitting in this ground blind he heard the boar come in and could vaguely make out the white hair on its face, as it stood in the brush looking towards the bait.
 Mike wasn’t happy with the shot presentation and restrained himself from attempting it.

 With the window of opportunity offered by a full moon not being very long, after a number of nights trying to outwit the boar, other more pressing issues forced Mike to return home.
 Before departing, he’d promised to return at a later date, change the bait site and try again.
 All in all, he’d spent a number of weeks trying to shoot this particular boar, and the fact that it didn’t pan out as planned, is what hunting is all about.
 It’d be rather boring if it was always a success story and I’m sure Mike’s determination as a sport hunter will eventually see him get this particular bushpig boar.
-And as an Alaskan client of mine once said, ‘Now that I’ve shot it I’ve got my huckleberry’.
+As an Alaskan client of mine once said, ‘Now that I’ve shot it, I’ve got my huckleberry.’